Skip to main content

 deployment.environment_variables

 You can create, update, or delete environment variables in the environment_variables section of the template file.
-This is equivalent to configuring environment variables in the Variables page of a Deployment in the Cloud UI.
+This is equivalent to configuring environment variables in the Variables page of a Deployment in the Astro UI.
+Each variable in this section must include a key and a value.

 When you add environment variables using a Deployment file, you must provide a value for your environment variable.
 Leaving this value blank or as an empty string ("") will cause the astro deployment create command to fail.